Excerpts from both books (see screenshots below for more):

 Again, if she has nothing to hide, she should hand it over herself.

 I have never given anyone permission to use my work in any novel.
 Period.
-And this book has already been for sale in the UK.
+And this book has already been for sale.
 (See the screenshot below).

 To the reviewers who have had the courage to act, I also thank you for your kindness to a stranger.